 Shumaker Research Building on the University of Louisville Belknap campus where CREAM Mass Spectrometry instrumentation is housed.

-The CREAM has been providing fundamental research strength to the UofL biomedical research community as well as collaborative research groups outside of UofL in a broad array of research projects looking at pressing societal problems ranging from human health, biotechnology, to environmental pollution and ecosystem health.
+The CREAM has been providing fundamental research strength to the UofL biomedical research community and collaborative research groups outside of UofL in a broad array of research projects looking at pressing societal problems ranging from human health, biotechnology, to environmental pollution and ecosystem health.
 The expertise of faculty associated with the CREAM spans all aspects of biomedical sciences and metabolomics, integrating with the entire ”-omics” community at the UofL.
 We represent several Departments on both the Belknap and Health Sciences Campuses of the University of Louisville.

-CREAM welcomes inquiries from interested scientists who may wish to learn cutting edge technologies in metabolomics.
+CREAM welcomes inquiries from interested scientists who may wish to learn cutting-edge technologies in metabolomics.